SurSerious/SurSerious.github.io/blunt social inprovement.md

 permalink: /bluntsocialinprovement/
 ---

-# ***Social Improvement 101: Blunt Edition.***

-Hey sweetie, stop half assing this shit, man the fuck up and actualise social skills improvement.
-This is Social Improvement 101: Blunt Edition.
+# Social Improvement 101: Blunt Edition.

-This isn’t about being liked.
-Just raw, unfiltered dominance in how you speak, listen, and command attention.

-You don’t earn respect.
-You take it.
+This isn’t about being *liked.* Just raw, unfiltered dominance in how you speak, listen, and command attention.
+You don’t *earn* respect.
+You **take it.**

+Now.
+Read.
+Apply.
+Or stay irrelevant.**

-## *Be proudly authentic and act in a way that is consistent with who you want to become.*
+# *Be proudly authentic and act in a way that is consistent with who you want to become.*

 Authenticity isn’t some feel-good self-help mantra—it’s a goddamn elimination round.
 Most people are out here performing like circus animals for scraps of validation.
 Don’t be most people.